libp2p/js-libp2p/doc/GETTING_STARTED.md

 Encryption is an important part of communicating on the libp2p network.
 Every connection must be encrypted to help ensure security for everyone.
 As such, Connection Encryption (Crypto) is a required component of libp2p.

 There are a growing number of Crypto modules being developed for libp2p.
-As those are released they will be tracked in the [available Connection Encryption](./CONFIGURATION.md#connection-encryption) section of the configuration readme.
+As those are released they will be tracked in the [Connection Encryption section of the configuration readme](./CONFIGURATION.md#connection-encryption).
 For now, we are going to configure our node to use the `libp2p-secio` module, which is widely supported across the various libp2p implementations.

 ```sh
 npm install libp2p-secio